dreamd/templateZend/README.md

 templateZend
 ============

-just a templateZend project, copy it to develop a php project
+just a templateZend project, copy it to develop a php project. using zend framework 2, twig template engine, it also support zend framework phtml view helper to show the view